marcovirgolin/gpg/README.md

 - Models obtained from C++ are converted to `sympy` and can be further processed as such
 - The scikit-learn interface includes imputation in case of incomplete data
 - The scikit-learn interface includes coefficient fine-tuning with `sympy-torch` and L-BFGS
-- The choice of a best model can be based on a trade-off between accuracy and simplicity (`rci` parameter)

 ## Results on SRBench
 Running this version on SRBench (GP-GOMEAv2) leads to expressions that are as compact but more accurate than those of the original GP-GOMEA.